 The Need

-The Skeena Arch in west central BC hosts several producing and past-producing mines such as the Endako molybdenum mine and the Huckleberry, Bell and Granisle copper-gold mines.
+The Skeena Arch hosts several producing and past-producing mines such as the Endako molybdenum mine and the Huckleberry, Bell and Granisle copper-gold mines.

-The origin of these deposits is only partially understood.
-Some parts of the project area have not seen new detailed mapping since 1976, and the discovery of new deposits could attract mineral exploration investment to the region.
+Despite the region’s mineral productivity, the origin of these deposits is only partially understood.
+Some parts of the project area had not seen new detailed mapping since 1976, and the discovery of new deposits could attract mineral exploration investment.

 Project Goals

-- Ground-truth and field check geophysical data to generate a new regional geological map
+- Ground-truth and field check geophysical data to generate a new regional geological map; and

-- Develop a structural and geological framework for the western Skeena Arch with an emphasis on porphyry copper-gold mineral deposits
+- Develop a structural and geological framework for the western Skeena Arch.

 Combining complementary data sources into a single map helps mineral explorers, land managers and others to make more informed decisions, and may bring new investment to the area.
 The new 1:50,000 scale geological map covering the area southwest of Smithers (NTS map sheet 093L/13) develops a detailed understanding of the local structural controls on mineral deposits.